Home / Reviews / Herman Miller Aeron

 • Mesh seat feels too firm for people who prefer cushioned chairs

-• No headrest option available (aftermarket only)
+• No headrest option (aftermarket only)

-• Price is steep: $1,400 to $1,900 new is hard to justify without trying it
+• $1,500 to $2,050 new is hard to justify without trying it first

 • Mesh can cause pilling on certain fabrics over time